What it takes to

 get in the field.

-…The Kucong of China & Vietnam.
+…The Kucong of China & Vietnam (real people).

-The Kucong of China & Vietnam.
+About the Kucong of China & Vietnam.

-✅ Over 500,000 Kucong people are spread across remote mountain regions
+✅ Over 800,000 Kucong people are spread across remote mountain regions of China & Vietnam.

 ✅ Many speak only their local dialect and practice animistic religions.